 Two hundred years ago, a wave of political protest swept through Central Scotland and Ayrshire, part of unrest throughout Britain following the end of the Napoleonic Wars.
 Maggie Craig is the author of a new history of the events, One Week In April: The Scottish Radical Rising of 1820.
 By 1820, living and working conditions […]

 Edinburgh, December 1743.
 Redcoat Captain Robert Catto is between the Devil and the deep blue sea.
 His investigations have turned up compelling evidence of a real threat posed to the House of Hanover by a plan to restore the House of Stuart to the British throne.
 His duty is to draw out as many Jacobites […]

 The Jacobite Rising of 1719: historian and novelist Maggie Craig tells Historia magazine why this ‘forgotten rising’ and the Battle of Glen Shiel in June 1719 deserve to be remembered.

-On the 20th anniversary of her first book about the Jacobite Rebellion, Maggie Craig reflects on the research process, then and now.
+On the 20th anniversary of her first book about the 1745 Jacobite Rising, Maggie Craig reflects on the research process, then and now.
 Twenty years ago this month I published my first book, Damn’ Rebel Bitches: The Women of the ’45.
-It’s never been out of print since and has been described as a modern classic.
-A […]
+It’s never been out of print since and has been described as a modern classic. […]